Yalamarthi97/flashcards/README.md

     -> Before going into the implementations.. the hidden value on the db is present to divide the cards between the ones to be shown to the user and not shown

-    -> Answered boolean is added so that if the card was added into hidden because of wrong answering the answered is false , if the card is added because of completing all the bins answered is true.

     a.
-If the answer is wrong and current wrong choices count is 9 -> Added the card to hidden (answered -> False )
+If the answer is wrong and current wrong choices count is 9 -> Added the card to hidden
     b.
 If the answer is wrong but current wrong choices count is < 9 -> Moved the card to bin 1 (current_stage ) , incremented wrong_choices by 1 and set the up_in time to current_time + 5 seconds ( as it is in bin 1)
     c.
-If the answer is right and current bin is 10 -> Added the card to hidden ( answered -> True )
+If the answer is right and current bin is 10 -> Added the card to hidden
     d.
 If the answer is right and current bin < 10  -> Moved the card to current_bin + 1 , up_in time increased

 4. Added get card/cards for admin -> This essentially is 2 apis
     a.
 Get details of 1 single card if card_id is provided
     b.
 Get all cards if the card_id is missing

-5. Get successfully cards for admin  ->  This is where the answered is being used where we are fetching all the cards where answered is true (i.e) all the stages has been passed
+5. Get successfully cards for admin  ->  We are fetching all the cards where current_stage = 11 and hidden is true (i.e) all the stages has been passed

-6.Get failed cards for admin  ->  This is where the answered is being used where we are fetching all the cards where answered is false (i.e) number of wrong choices is 10
+6.Get failed cards for admin  ->  We are fetching all the cards where wrong_choices = 10

 7. Added reset api for admin -> This is essentially 2 apis
     a.
 If a card_id is passed, That particular card is set to bin 0 , all wrong choices are removed and it is shown to the user